Have you noticed some yellowish earwax coming out of your baby’s ears? Are you wondering if it’s safe to use a cotton

 It might be worth mentioning to your pediatrician if you often see earwax oozing from your baby’s ear.
 When a pediatrician inspects your baby’s ears, he or she can quickly tell if there is too much wax.

 If the doctor can see through the wax and into the eardrum, then your baby’s ears are fine.
-However, if the wax is clogging up the view, he or she will likely recommend that you use some type of drops, or try at-home rinsing treatments (source).
+However, if the wax is clogging up the view, he or she will likely recommend that you use some type of drops.